Microphone not working on laptop

 The following are the most typical problems that could be causing your laptop microphone to malfunction:

-Simple problems like a muted microphone or an improperly configured microphone frequently cause this issue.
-Microphone settings and configuration.
+Simple problems like a muted microphone or an improperly configured microphone frequently cause this issue: microphone settings and configuration.

-Hardware issues with the microphone: Your microphone may simply have worn out due to a flaw or aging, or it could have internal wiring issues.
+Hardware issues with the microphone: Your microphone may have worn out due to a flaw or aging, or it could have internal wiring issues.

 How to Repair a Non-Working Laptop Microphone

 A silenced microphone should not be used.
-A physical microphone mute button on your laptop may have been inadvertently pressed; in that instance, pressing the button or flicking the switch will resolve the issue.
+A physical microphone mute button on your computer may have been inadvertently pressed; in that instance, pressing the button or flicking the switch will resolve the issue.

-a screenshot of a Windows microphone that is muted.
+A screenshot of a Windows microphone that is muted.

 Boost Microphone Level